getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Instead, the chosen measurement methodology must be able to capture characteristics of applications to be studied with sufficient resolution as different applications and application classes fail under different network conditions.
 For example, downloads are generally more tolerant of latency than real-time applications.
 Video conferences are often sensitive to high 90th percentile latency and to the difference between the 90th and 99th percentiles.
 Online gaming typically has a low tolerance for high 99th percentile latency.
 Similar considerations apply for a variety of other factors.
-For example, applications usually require some minimum level of throughput and tolerate some maximum packet loss rate.
+For example, applications usually require some minimum level of throughput and tolerate some maximum packet loss ratio.
 The intent of this underspecification is to balance rigor with practicality, recognizing that constraints vary across devices, applications, and deployment environments.

 Another dimension to this is the modelling of full latency distributions, which may be too complex to allow for easy